-Type of activity 10.1 Evaluation criteria 10.2 Evaluation methods The evaluation can be done face-to-face or online 10.3 Percent from the final mark 10.4 Course Minimum required conditions for passing the exam (grade 5): in accordance with the minimum performance standard it is necessary to know the fundamental notions required in the subjects, without presenting details on them For 10: thorough knowledge of all subjects is required Written and oral verification during the semester There are 2 verifications during the semester.
-The subjects are divided in 2 parts.
-For each of them the verification consists of a quiz with questions of theory and computer applications from all the courses.
-The final grade is calculated as the mean of the 2 grades obtained from the both verifications.
-60 % 10.5 Laboratory Minimum required conditions for promotion (grade 5): in accordance with the minimum Practical application Each student receives a grade for laboratory work during the semester 40% out the laboratory works, without presenting details on them For 10: complete performing of all laboratory works -- in a more in the state of the program 1.1 Higher education institution UNIVERSITY OF ORADEA 1.2 Faculty Faculty of Electrical Engineering and Information Technology 1.3 Department Control Systems Engineering and Management 1.4 Field of study Control Systems Engineering 1.5 Study cycle Bachelor (1st cycle) 1.6 Study program/Qualification Automatics and Applied Informatics / Bachelor of Engineering
+Type of activity 10.1 Evaluation criteria 10.2 Evaluation methods 10.3 Percent from the

+The evaluation can be final mark

+done face-to-face or

+online

+10.4 Course Minimum required Written and oral 60 %

+conditions for passing verification during the

+the exam (grade 5): in semester

+accordance with the There are 2 verifications

+minimum performance during the semester.
+The

+standard it is necessary subjects are divided in 2

+to know the fundamental parts.
+For each of them

+notions required in the the verification consists

+subjects, without of a quiz with questions

+presenting details on of theory and computer

+them applications from all the

+For 10: thorough courses.
+The final grade

+knowledge of all subjects is calculated as the mean

+is required of the 2 grades obtained

+from the both

+verifications.

+10.5 Laboratory Minimum required Practical application 40%

+(grade 5): with the r performan students h in accordance gininimum vince standard ave to carry vooratory works, aresenting them omplete g of all Each student receives a grade for laboratory work during the semester and for the laboratory work file.
+This results in an average for the laboratory. -- --- -- --

 Course: usage of the concepts and instruments from the computer science and information and communications technology field, in order to solve specific problems for system engineering.

 Laboratory: completion of the content of all laboratory works; participation to all the laboratory works.